Notre Dame linebacker Manti Te'o played inspired.

-An inspiring, undefeated regular season building towards the BCS Championship Game against Nick Saban’s Alabama Crimson Tide.
+An inspiring, undefeated regular season building toward the 2013 BCS Championship Game against Nick Saban's Alabama Crimson Tide.
 Nothing could slow this incredible story, right?

 On December 6, 2012, one month before that title game, Te'o received a phone call.
 It was Lennay Kekua, Te'o's dead girlfriend.